Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

-If you’re struggling to get sh*t done, you may be relieved to learn that all you have to do is pick one goal and focus.
+If you have ambitious fitness goals and 38 to-dos on your list every day, no wonder if you feel overwhelmed.
+If this sounds familiar, you may be relieved to learn that all you have to do is pick one goal and focus.
 Yeah, it’s that simple!

-Here are some practical tips on goal setting for athletes and more importantly, how to achieve the goals you set… and a few words of warning for copycats and obsessors.
+Here are some practical tips for setting fitness goals and more importantly, how to achieve them… and a few words of warning for copycats and obsessors.

 You need a map (or an app)